 To check those properties, you look at the session state.

 And once everything is okay, once you know there's a paired Watch, once you know your Apple Watch app is installed, you can start communicating.

 The first type of communication is background transfers.

 We offer three types.
 The first type is application context.
 This is for the single set of really interesting information that your app has for the other side.

+So that's WatchConnectivity.
 It allows device-to-device communication between your apps.

 And we are excited to see what you do with this API to get content back and forth and provide better user experiences.

 Next, we're going to talk about NSURLSession briefly.

+So what is NSURLSession?
 It's an existing foundation class.

 It allows you to make HTTP requests to your servers to fetch content.

 It's available in watchOS 2, and we strongly suggest you use it if your servers have content that needs to be fetched.

 And it takes advantage of the Tetherless Wi-Fi feature.

 The Tetherless Wi-Fi feature allows Apple Watch to connect to known Wi-Fi networks when the phone is not around.

 If the Apple Watch does connect to known Wi-Fi networks, you can use NSURLSession to go over that Wi-Fi to connect to your servers and fetch content.

 So what do you want to use NSURLSession?
 You want to use it any time your server has new content.